 Set specific KPIs (Key Performance Indicators) to target and measure improvements.
 Speak to logistics experts, such as DHL, to find out what kind of metrics you should be tracking—and what the numbers mean.
 Are you hitting the industry averages or falling below?

 3. Ask your employees

-Arrange your warehouse to prioritize popular items closer to the shipping station while minimizing bottlenecks.
-Consider vertical racking systems to maximize space utilization.
+Arrange your warehouse to prioritise popular items closer to the shipping station while minimising bottlenecks.
+Consider vertical racking systems to maximise space utilisation.
 Use inventory management software to forecast demand and plan stock accordingly.

 5. Streamline packing

 Simplify the packing process by allowing pickers to place items directly into pre-addressed boxes.
 Use mini mobile printers to generate address labels instantly.
 The upfront cost of the printers and software will pay for itself in just a few months.